The Circle Keepers Conversation Deck

 The Circle Keepers Deck

-The Circle Keepers Deck is a stunning conversation deck of 36 cards featuring illustrations by Misty Sol and Ayah Pearson McCoy.
-The deck holds special emphasis and reverence for networks of Black folk healing and Black women in Philadelphia who provide life-giving care to their communities.
-Into this circle of celebration, the Circle Keepers invite the networks of plant life, cultivated and wild, that cradle our city.
-The places uplifted in the deck range from famous gathering spots to quiet, green corners known only to locals, and hold specific energies that define Philadelphia and fortify our collective spirits.
+The Circle Keepers deck holds special emphasis and reverence for networks of Black folk healing and Black women in Philadelphia who provide life-giving care to their communities.
+Into this circle of celebration, we invite the networks of plant life, cultivated and wild, that cradle our city.
+The places uplifted in the deck range from famous gathering spots to quiet, green corners known only to locals, and honor the kinds of people who define Philadelphia and fortify our collective spirits.
+We are currently expanding the deck, and its new version will launch in late 2024!

 The deck has three categories of cards: People, Places, and Plants.
 Each card is a unique work by artist and healer Misty Sol, bringing to life archetypes developed by Circle Keeper collective founders: fifth-generation African-American herbalist Folami Irvine, community arts organizer and somatic healing practitioner Lillian Dunn, and community music therapist Pamela Draper, based on our belief that healing begins when we connect to the ground beneath our feet and all the beings that surround us.

 The deck and guidebook serve as tools for Circle Keeping: a restorative gathering practice fostering emotional intimacy and interpersonal strength in community.
 These cards function as conversation starters and catalysts for play and reflection, to add a guiding or grounding element to support future Circles.
-They can also be used for individual reflection and divination.
+They can also be used for individual reflection and exploration.

 How the deck began